-Have you ever considered what actually is happening in your brain when you are thinking of what college your kid would better go or whether you should buy Iphone or Samsung smartphone?
-The first video we suggest you to watch is a TED talk of Barry Schwarz, an American psychologist, who explains why is it so difficult to make a choice and what a human feels when it comes to a big range of options that lie under this choice.
+Have you ever considered what actually is happening in your brain when you are thinking of what college your kid would better go to or whether you should buy iPhone or Samsung smartphone?
+The first video we suggest you to watch is a TED talk by Barry Schwarz, an American psychologist, who explains why is it so difficult to make a choice and what a human feels when it comes to a big range of options that lie under this choice.

 What makes people want to buy an item you offer?
-What makes them losing interest and leaving your store without a purchase?
+What makes them lose interest and leave your store without a purchase?
 How can you influence their choices and increase their wish to become your customer?

 Techniques of handling choice overload problem: